-The Community Stroke Discharge and Rehabilitation (CSDR) Service delivers high quality, therapy-led, community-based specialist rehabilitation for people who have suffered a stroke.
-The objectives include allowing early supported discharge from acute care and the provision of longer term rehabilitation to maximise the opportunities for care at home.
+We provide rehabilitation for people who have suffered a stroke.
+We help our patients in early supported discharge from acute care and deliver long-term rehabilitation to make the most of the opportunities for care at home.

-A stroke skilled multi-disciplinary team manages patients where they live - whether that is a private home or a residential or care home - and provides rehabilitation of similar intensity to that of a stroke unit.
-The service is also delivered in appropriate community venues e.g. community/leisure centres.
+Our team manages patients where they live - whether that is a private home or a residential or care home - and provides rehabilitation of similar intensity to that of a stroke unit.
+The service is also delivered in community venues such as community centres and leisure centres.

 There are two key elements to the service:

-For referrals for ongoing rehabilitation, a health or social care professional must complete a referral form and submit to the service via Health and Care Point.
-An open referral system back to the team within two years post stroke will operate for patients or carers known to the service.
+For on-going rehabilitation, a health or social care professional must complete a referral form and submit to the service via Health and Care Point.
+An open referral operates for patients or carers known to the service and can be submitted within two years post-stroke.

-Referrals for ‘StrokeAbility’ are made via Health and Care Point.
+Referrals for Strokeability are made via Health and Care Point on 0300 131 0300

 This service is available seven days a week between 8am and 6pm.